Cursor (company): History

-The company was incorporated in 2022 by Michael Truell, Sualeh Asif, Arvid Lunnemark and Aman Sanger while they were students at MIT.
-In October 2023 the startup announced an US$8 million seed round led by the OpenAI Startup Fund, with angels including former GitHub CEO Nat Friedman and Dropbox co-founder Arash Ferdowsi.
+The company was incorporated in 2022 by Michael Truell, Sualeh Asif, Arvid Lunnemark and Aman Sanger while they were students at Massachusetts Institute of Technology (MIT).
+In October 2023 the startup announced an $8 million seed round led by the OpenAI Startup Fund, with angels including former GitHub CEO Nat Friedman and Dropbox co-founder Arash Ferdowsi.
+The company is headquartered at 33 New Montgomery Street, San Francisco.

-In November 2024 TechCrunch reported that Benchmark, Index Ventures and others were bidding up Anysphere's valuation to about US$2.5 billion, four months after a US$60 million Series A that had valued the company at US$400 million.
+In November 2024 TechCrunch reported that Benchmark, Index Ventures and others were bidding up Cursor's valuation to about $2.5 billion, four months after a $60 million Series A that had valued the company at $400 million.

-In March 2025 the company was reported to be negotiating a round that would value it near US$10 billion.
-On 5 June 2025, Anysphere confirmed a US$900 million Series C led by Thrive Capital, lifting its post-money valuation to US$9.9 billion.
+In March 2025 the company was reported to be negotiating a round that would value it near $10 billion.
+On June 5, 2025, Cursor confirmed a $900 million Series C led by Thrive Capital, lifting its post-money valuation to $9.9 billion.

-Anysphere crossed US$100 million in annual recurring revenue (ARR) in January 2025, and topped US$500 million ARR by June 2025.
+Cursor crossed $100 million in annual recurring revenue (ARR) in January 2025 and topped $500 million ARR by June 2025.

 In April 2025, an AI help-desk program named "Sam" invented a non-existent login policy, triggering user cancellations before staff intervened and issued refunds.

+In October 2025, co-founder Arvid Lunnemark left the company to found a safety-focused AI research lab, Integrous Research.

+On November 13, 2025, Cursor closed a $2.3 billion Series D funding round co-led by Accel and Coatue Management, valuing the company at $29.3 billion.
+The round included participation from strategic partners Google and Nvidia.
+Following this round, the company reported its annualized revenue had exceeded $1 billion.

+In April 2025, Cursor was featured in the Forbes AI 50 list.

+In early 2026, Bloomberg and The Information reported that Cursor was in discussions to raise approximately $5 billion at a valuation of between $50 billion and $60 billion.

+On April 21, 2026, SpaceX announced that it had struck a deal with Cursor giving it the right to acquire the company for $60 billion later that year, or to pay $10 billion for joint work.
+On June 16, SpaceX announced that it was exercising the purchase right in an all-stock deal to buy Cursor's parent company, Anysphere, expected to close in the third quarter of 2026.

+The acquisition closed on August 14, 2026.
+Under the merger agreement, outstanding Anysphere common and preferred shares were converted into an aggregate of 389,289,254 shares of SpaceX Class A common stock (implied equity value $60 billion, based on the volume-weighted average closing price of SpaceX Class A shares over the seven trading days preceding closing).
+Vested restricted stock units converted into additional SpaceX shares; unvested RSUs and options were assumed and converted into SpaceX equity awards.
+Cursor survived as a wholly owned subsidiary of SpaceX and is being integrated into the SpaceXAI team.

 Products

-Cursor is a fork of Visual Studio Code that adds AI-assisted software development functionality.
-The editor integrates models from OpenAI, Anthropic, Google and xAI and, as of 2025, claims to generate close to one billion lines of code per day for more than one million daily users.
-Financial Times describes Cursor as a "vibe coding" app.